-As for the other schools, the most interesting result here is that the University of Pennsylvania (Penn), the University of Virginia (UVA), and the University of Michigan (Michigan) all seem to waitlist an abnormally high percentage of Harvard Candidates, and Georgetown is not far behind.
+As for the other schools, the most interesting result here is that the University of Pennsylvania (Penn), the University of Virginia (UVA), and the University of Michigan (Michigan).
+They all seem to waitlist an abnormally high percentage of Harvard Candidates, and Georgetown is not far behind.
 Perhaps not coincidentally, Penn, UVA, and Michigan are the schools most often accused of yield-protection, and you hear Georgetown tossed out there, too.
 It’s not hard to see why, based on this table.
-I think it would be unfair to draw any hard conclusions about these numbers since it’s impossible for us to know what goes on in the minds of admissions committees, but they are interesting, nonetheless.
+It would be unfair to draw any hard conclusions about these numbers since it’s impossible for us to know what goes on in the minds of admissions committees.
+But they are interesting, nonetheless.

 Now, let’s have a look at how Georgetown Candidates fare:

 |School||Reject||Waitlist||Accept||# of Applicants|

 There’s quite a bit less to be interested in here.
 Although, UNC, Notre Dame, and UCLA do seem to waitlist an outsized percentage of Georgetown Candidates.
 Georgetown does as well, but with Georgetown, there’s a much higher possibility that those Georgetown Candidates have Harvard Candidate numbers.
 This is less true of the schools further down the list.
 There were fewer than 10 Harvard Candidate applicants to UNC and Notre Dame, for example.